Rofaydaaa/Image-Uploader/README.md

 ```
 </small>The using statement ensures that the file stream is properly closed and disposed of after the image file is copied to the target location.</small>

-# Store the information in a JSON format stored in disk.
+# Store the information in a JSON format stored in disk

 - include this -> ```using System.Text.Json;```
 ```csharp